ad-si/adriansieber-com/_drafts/download_github_issues_from_command_line.md

 -b https://api.github.com/repos/<username>/<repo>/issues
 ```

-Execute it by copying it into the terminal/command line interface (cli) of your choice and pressing enter.
+Execute it by copying it into the terminal/command line of your choice and pressing enter.

 Explanation: